sytabaresa/db-lab2/README.md

 A simple transaction lock manager implementation that processes lock requests through a command-line interface.

+You can find the public repo here: https://github.com/sytabaresa/db-lab2
 ## Overview

 This project implements a lock manager for database transactions, allowing you to: